doga/qworum-application-template-with-semantic-data/README.md

 # Basic template for Qworum-based web applications

-This is a template for a multi-language website that uses [Qworum](https://qworum.net)'s advanced web browser capabilities.
+This is a template for a website that uses [Qworum](https://qworum.net)'s advanced web browser capabilities.

 This template is: